mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 has a still-working spacecraft, an old scout ship from Dpres and plans to launch it to seek out help from other worlds.
-The solar activity is still so intense that the chances of a ship making it to the hundred-diametre jump limit without suffering severe damage to its sensors are slim but without aid from offworld, Righteous John and his followers will be dead within a year.
+The solar activity is still so intense that the chances of a ship making it to the hundred-diameter jump limit without suffering severe damage to its sensors are slim but without aid from offworld, Righteous John and his followers will be dead within a year.